karnotxyz/starknet_bridge/README.md

 This repository contains the code for the L2<>L3 bridges that can be used to bridge funds between an appchain and Starknet.
 This is similar to [starkgate](https://github.com/starknet-io/starkgate-contracts) which contains the bridge contracts between Ethereum and Starknet.

 ## Architecture
-- `token_bridge.cairo` This bridge that will be deployed on the Starknet.
-This is the place one can permissionlessly add token, create deposit and withdraw their funds from.
+- `token_bridge.cairo`: The bridge that will be deployed on Starknet.
+Users can use this bridge to add tokens and deposit and withdraw funds.
 - `withdrawal_limit/component.cairo` This is the component that is use to manage the wihtdrawal limit if applied on a token.

 The bridge relies on the Core messaging contract from [piltover](https://github.com/keep-starknet-strange/piltover) which are the Starknet core contracts written in cairo to be used by Appchains